 Prevention of Ascariasis

-An improved access to sanitation would be the biggest step towards ridding the world of ascariasis.
-Properly functioning and cleaning of toilets greatly reduce the possibility of a fly picking up a roundworm egg and infecting someone else.
+Improved access to sanitation would be the biggest step towards ridding the world of ascariasis.
+Properly functioning and cleaning toilets greatly reduce the possibility of a fly picking up a roundworm egg and infecting someone else.
 Washing hands with soap after using the restroom is another thing we should practice religiously.